Michigan teen gets life in prison for Oxford High School attack

 “Being able to swing a leg over my horse is my therapy.
 It is pure joy,” she said of Blaze.
 “I have not been able to do it for two years.”

-“There can be no rehabilitation,” Steve St. Juliana told the judge.
+“There can be no rehabilitation,” St. Juliana’s father, Steve St. Juliana, told the judge.
 “There is absolutely nothing the defendant can do to earn my forgiveness.
 His age plays no part.”

 In a journal, the shooter wrote about his desire to watch students suffer and the likelihood that he would spend his life in prison.
 He made a video on the eve of the shooting, declaring what he would do the next day.